-CDL / Commercial Driver's License Issues in North Carolina
+CDL / Commercial Driver's License Issues and Offenses in North Carolina

 A Commercial Driver’s License (CDL) is a special privilege and a source of livelihood.
 There are special traffic rules that govern CDL holders outside of normal traffic laws.